-What Do Those Upholstery Cleaning Symbols Mean?
+What Do Those Upholstery or Fabric Cleaning Symbols Mean?
 W, S, W-S??

 When maintaining upholstered seating for any facility, it is essential to understand proper cleaning methods for your upholstery type.
 Specialty fabrics and fabric finishes can easily be ruined (and all warranties voided) with the wrong type of cleaning.
 It is tempting to throw seat covers in the washing machine to clean up after spills or episodes of incontinence.
 Unfortunately, unless you have a slip covered piece approved for machine washing, most upholstery covers cannot be machine washed or dried under any circumstances.